ArnaudBelcour/ArnaudBelcour/README.md

 On this GitHub account, you will find the work I do during several contracts focused on Bioinformatics (either directly on this profile or on the [AuReMe repository](https://github.com/AuReMe), owned bythe Dyliss of Inria).

-I try to answer the issues but my available time for this is variaible and I can be slow to answer.
+I try to answer the issues but my available time for this is variable and I can be slow to answer.

 ## Modelling metabolism